 by applying simplifications and by conditioning the denoising step on $\bm{x}_0$, as shown in \cite{ho2020denoising}.
 In our work, instead of predicting the noise $\bm{\epsilon}$ we perform the equivalent task of directly estimating $\bm{x}^{rec}_{0} = \bm{x}_t - \bm{\epsilon}$.
 Hence, we derive our loss function as

-To generate new images with DDPMs, typically, the backward step is applied in a step-wise fashion, to gradually denoise a random noise vector.
-For the given UAD task, we do not aim for the generation of new images but to estimate healthy brain anatomy given an input image.
+Typically, to generate new images with DDPMs, the backward step is applied step-wise to gradually denoise a random noise vector.
+For the given UAD task, we do not aim to generate new images but to estimate healthy brain anatomy given an input image.
 Therefore, we directly estimate $\bm{x}^{rec}_{0}$ given $\bm{x}_t$ at test time as it is done in \cite{BehrendtpDDPM}.
-The time step $t_{test}<T$, controls the level of noise to remove from $\bm{x}_t$ at test time.
+The time step $t_{test}<T$ controls the level of noise to remove from $\bm{x}_t$ at test time.
 Optionally, to become agnostic to the noise magnitude, we use an ensemble of different values $t_{test}=[250,500,750]$ and average the reconstructions of each noise level, similar to \cite{graham2022denoising}.